-- 40. There are two main methods of data collection: online and phone.
-Ipsos MORI operates a live, open-access website, so that students can log in and complete the survey, in addition to the option to respond by following the link in a personalised email.
+- 42. There are two main methods of data collection: online and telephone.
+Ipsos operates a live, open-access website, so that students can log in and complete the survey, in addition to the option to respond by following the link in a personalised email.
 The aim of the site is to verify the identity of students at the point of logging in; once students have completed the survey and their response is validated, they will be automatically removed from the target list and not contacted again.
-To enable this, and to enable efficient working of the survey more generally, providers should adhere to the deadline for supplying student contact details. - 41.
-Although there are two methods of data collection, we are committed to reducing the amount of phone contact.
-However, phoning remains an important element of the survey and will continue, so we ask all providers to supply students' landline and mobile phone numbers. - 42.
-To monitor responses and to process data for analysis and reporting, we link all responses to STUDENT_ID.
-Phone interviewers will have automatic access to identifiers.
-Once students have completed the survey, they will be removed from the target list and not contacted again. - 43.
-Throughout the process Ipsos MORI will send reminders to students who have not responded. - 44.
-Response rates, by provider and by subject area, will be monitored continuously during the process.
-During the phoning stage, response rates will be reviewed, and some areas may be identified for additional, targeted follow-up activity, to bring responses up to a sufficient level to report results.
-This additional activity will involve reminders by email and text message. - 45.
-For NSS 2022, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
-This will be started automatically if a provider's response rate is below 43 per cent by mid-March, and will continue for some providers until mid-April.
-An additional SMS reminder will be included in the schedule of contact to non-responding students during the booster phase. - 46.
-At any stage during the survey process, students may opt out of the survey and will not be contacted again.
-To do this, students will need to verify their identity by providing some data, such as their date of birth.
+To enable this, and to enable efficient working of the survey more generally, providers should adhere to the deadline for supplying student contact details. - 43.
+Although there are two methods of data collection, we are committed to reducing the amount of telephone contact.
+However, telephoning remains an essential element of the survey and will continue, so we ask all providers to supply each student's mobile number and any other alternative contact number that is held. - 44.
+To monitor responses and to process data for analysis and reporting, we link all responses to STUDENT\ID.
+Telephone interviewers will have automatic access to identifiers.
+Once students have completed the survey, they will be removed from the target list and not contacted again. - 45.
+Throughout the process Ipsos will send reminders to students who have not responded.